nugget/cowgod/README.md

 * `/available` Set the bot to available status
 * `/unavailable` Set the bot to unavailable status
 * `/away` Set the bot to away status
+* `/version` Report the bot's version and build information

 Using
 -----